Mautriz/trippa/README.md

 TODO:
-- feature_group
+- feature_group (solved by resolve pattern)
-- adapter pattern (ex: ray adapter, polars adapter)
+- adapter pattern (ex: ray adapter, polars adapter) -> modin
-- work with any arrow based dataframe instead of just pandas
+- work with any arrow based dataframe instead of just pandas -> should work by default
+- return to resolve